iporepos/copyme/_sources/usage.rst.txt

 .. develop installation instructions [CHANGE THIS]:

-For causal users, intall ``copyme`` to a Python 3 environment via terminal:
+For causal users, install ``copyme`` to a Python 3 environment via terminal:

 .. code-block:: console